DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-equity-of-school-placements.md

 #### Subject networks and associations

-This question allows users to add information, including if the mentor works as part of an exam board or if the mentor is working with a subject network in their area, etc. This allows the ITT provider to understand more about the mentor when setting up new school placements.
+This question allows users to add information, including if the mentor works as part of an exam board or if the mentor is working with a subject network in their area, and more.
+This allows the ITT provider to understand more about the mentor when setting up new school placements.

 ![Image showing the mentor subject networks and associations question](experiment-6-edit-mentor--networks-and-associations.png 'Mentor subject networks and associations question')